 The engine oil should be changed every 5,000 miles.
 Run the engine to normal temperature.
-Switch off engine and remove drain plug from the right hand side of the sump.
-When the oil has drained completely, clean and replace the plug.
-Fit a new plug gasket if necessary.
-Fit a new oil filter (see below) and fill with the correct grade and quantity of oil (see page 5).
-Replace the filler cap on the left hand rocker cover and run the engine for a short while.
-Remove the dip stick, left front of engine, and wipe clean.
-Replace stick to full depth and remove again to examine level.
+Switch off the engine and remove drain plug from the centre rear of the engine sump.
+When oil has drained completely, clean and replace plug.
+Refill engine with correct grade of oil (see page 5).
+Replace filler cap on left hand cam cover and run engine for a short time.
+Remove dip stick and wipe clean.
+Replace the stick to its full depth.
+Remove again and examine level.
 The level should be just on the second mark.
-Never over-fill the engine!
+Never over-fill the engine with oil.